DorinDaniil/Garage/README.md

 Usage
 -----

-To use the AugmenterPipeline, first create an instance of the class with the desired device for model inference:
+To use the AugmenterPipeline, first create an instance of the model with the desired device for model inference:
 ```python
 augmenter = augmenter(device='cuda')
 ```
-Then, call the `__call__` method of the class to replace an object in an image:
+Then, call the `__call__` method of the model to replace an object in the image:
 ```python
 modified_image, new_object, prompt = augmenter(pil_image,
                                                pil_mask,